theRealAph/ScopeLocals/README.md

   thread local variable set in that thread.
 If a newly created child `Thread` inherits the thread local it has to allocate its own storage.
-When an application uses many `Thread`s and they, in turn, inherit many `ThreadLocals` this can add significant memory costs
+When an application uses many `Thread`s and they, in turn, inherit `ThreadLocals` this can add significant memory costs.

-  Child threads cannot share the storage used by the parent thread because `ThreadLocal`s are mutable.
+  Child threads cannot share the storage used by the parent thread because `ThreadLocal`s are _mutable_.
 The `ThreadLocal` API requires the parent and child to be able to change their own value without the change being seen by the other thread.
 This is unfortunate because in most cases child threads do not `set()` the `ThreadLocals` they inherit.